zukunft/zukunft.com/docs/code_functions_all.md

         \-- ui_list - the views that use the given component as a comma separated list of the view names with
     \-- formula_list
         \-- ui_list - get a list of formulas related to e.g. a verb
+    \-- formula_add_link
+        \-- ui_list - the boxed plus icon behind the formulas subtitle of a word or triple page that opens the formula
     \-- formulas_of_parents
         \-- ui_list - the formulas assigned to the ancestor phrases of a word, grouped per ancestor and shown as a
     \-- ref_list_word